priya-2011/COVID-19-Detection-from-Chest-X-Ray/README.md

 https://github.com/armiro/COVID-CXNet
 https://eurorad.org/

+**Preprocessing**
-Preprocessing - Resizing and grey-coding of the image data to ensure uniformity Conversion of images to pixel value data Dimensionality reduction using PCA and ICA.
+Resizing and grey-coding of the image data to ensure uniformity Conversion of images to pixel value data Dimensionality reduction using PCA and ICA.

 The model employs Supervised Learning techniques to make predictions regarding the COVID infection status of an individual by analyzing the pixel data extracted from X-ray scans specifically focused on the chest area.
 The algorithms implemented are -